 It feels like a little race car when you drive it, and just comes across as speedy and fun, but here’s the one, meager drawback—it’s tiny.
 It’s not the smallest car in the game, but it’s small enough that you might have to get used to it, because it’s not very long.
 That being said, if you decide to hone in on only a single car, I’d recommend the Octane because it gives plenty of room to grow.
 It’s been the champ for years and there aren’t any signs of it going out of popularity anytime soon.

 Another one of the fan favorites is the Dominus.
 I’d heartily recommend this car, as it’s the one I used for years.
 It excels when you simply want to hit the ball – and hit it hard.
 It’s great for offense and although not as maneuverable as our friend the Octane, it’s a great choice that you can always trust.
-Bonus points—it looks really cool with most skins and wheels, probably because it looks like a supercar of sorts.
+Bonus points—it looks cool with most skins and wheels, probably because it looks like a supercar.
 Despite not being as easy to maneuver, it’s got (I believe) a leg up on the Octane because it’s a lot easier to use.
-The Octane has such a small hit box, but the Dominus is a lot more user friendly for many players who prefer to have a bigger surface area.
+The Octane has such a small hitbox, but the Dominus is a lot more user-friendly for many players who prefer to have a bigger surface area.

-It might just be due to individual experience, but Dominus actually feels less handicapped in 50-50 situations.
+It might be due to individual experience, but Dominus feels less handicapped in 50-50 situations.
 You will still regularly lose the duels with Octanes, but near-misses should be less prevalent.
-Also, this car is quite tolerant of a bit rougher handling, so in those nerve-wracking moments when you are surviving the siege of your goal, you will be less prone to mechanical errors as well.
+Also, this car is quite tolerant of a bit rougher handling, so in those nerve-wracking moments when you are surviving the siege of your goal, you will also be less prone to mechanical errors.

 If don’t mind being successful while driving an ugly car, Breakout might be for you.
 While it made the list of the best Rocket League cars for 2021, it will not make any lists for the prettiest looking thing, because it looks like it escaped Minecraft.
-Unlike almost all the other cars, it’s very blocky and out of place.
-That being said, it deserves a spot on here because it is actually a great car.
-Its blocky appearance contributes to an accurate shot, as well as easier dribbling and smooth driving.
-It may not be winning any beauty contests, but if you want something quality to use, give Breakout a shot.
+Unlike most other cars, it’s very blocky and out of place.
+That said, it deserves a spot on here because it is a great car.
+Its blocky appearance contributes to an accurate shot, easier dribbling and a smooth driving.
+It may not be winning any beauty contests, but give Breakout a shot if you want something quality to use.

 The Mantis, one of my personal favorites, is a short, flat car, like if you tossed some wheels on a pancake.
-However, it is a cool looking pancake and a lot of different looks can be amazing on it.
-Even beyond its appearance, it is a fantastic choice because its flat, wide base can excel in the right hands and with the right play style.
-It’s very mobile and can deliver excellent ball handling, but here’s a warning: it is a lot better on offense than it is on defense.
+However, it is a cool-looking pancake, and a lot of different looks can be amazing on it.
+It is a fantastic choice beyond its appearance because its flat, wide base can excel in the right hands and with the right play style.
+It’s very mobile and can deliver excellent ball handling, but here’s a warning: it is much better on offense than on defense.
 I’ve run this car quite a bit, and from me to you, I’d recommend it without question for offense, but defensive plays can be tricky.

 Ah, yes.
 The Merc.
 The ice block.
 If you aren’t familiar with what it looks like, take a gander at some pics.
 It is a gigantic, hefty car that feels surprisingly comfortable to drive.
 Also, its enormous size makes everything easier.
 When you’re trying to hit something with the Merc, it’s basically steering in the general direction of the ball because you will hit something.
 That being said, while it is great at strength and size, it falls short on handling and boosting, which is why it’s number 5 on the list.